craftcms/docs/docs/commerce/1.x/docs/product-model.md

 ## The default variant helpers

 Instead of calling `{{product.defaultVariant.id}}` which could perform a database query to get the products default variant, we cache the default variant when saving the product, to the product itself.
-You can use the following attributes to get the default variant's information:
+You can use the following attributes to get the default variant’s information:

 ### defaultVariantId
 ### defaultSku